HPE/terraform-provider-hpegl/docs/resources/caas_cluster.md

 subcategory: "caas"
 description: |-
-  The cluster resource facilitates the creation, updation and
-              deletion of a CaaS cluster.
-There are four required inputs when creating a cluster - name, blueprintid, siteid and spaceid. workernodes is an optional input to scale nodes on cluster.
+  The cluster resource facilitates the creation, updation and deletion of a CaaS cluster.
+There are four required inputs when creating a cluster - name, blueprint_id, site_id and space_id. worker_nodes is an optional input to scale nodes on cluster.
-              Provide the minsize & maxsize parameters to trigger Autoscaler.
+  Provide the min_size & max_size parameters to trigger Autoscaler.
   Kubernetes version upgrade is also supported while updating the cluster.
 ---
 # hpegl_caas_cluster (Resource)